 Translational Combinatorial Therapies for Human Cancers

-In the past, treatment for cancer was simply the surgical excision of the tumor and some surrounding tissue.
-As cancer treatment evolved, other methods were added after the initial surgical procedure, including radiation treatment and chemotherapeutics.
+Treatment for cancer used to simply involve surgical excision of the tumor and some surrounding tissue.
+As cancer treatment evolved, other treatment methods were added in after surgery was performed, including radiation treatment and chemotherapeutics.

-These chemotherapeutic drugs play a key role in promoting tumor shrinkage and attempts to prevent relapse.
+These chemotherapeutic drugs continue to play a key role in promoting tumor shrinkage and relapse prevention.

-Review poster presentations related to Dr. Copland's research on translational combinatorial therapies for human cancers (PDF files requiring Adobe Reader):
+Review poster presentations related to Dr. Copland's research on translational combinatorial therapies for human cancers (these documents are PDF files requiring Adobe Reader):